Phenomenal Yet Puzzling: Testing Inductive Reasoning Capabilities of Language Models with Hypothesis Refinement: Conclusion

 \subsubsection{Acknowledgments}

 We thank Jiangjie Chen, Peter Hase, Aniruddha Nrusimha, Kyle Richardson, Zhaofeng Wu, and AI2 Mosaic team for helpful comments and discussions.
 We thank Jena Hwang, Yufei Tian, and Huirong Wen for the help with human study and data annotation.
 This work was supported in-part by DARPA MCS program through NIWC Pacific (N66001-19-2-4031) and NSF (DMS-2134012).
+LQ, BW, and YK were partially supported by MIT-IBM Watson AI and an Amazon award.
+XR’s research is supported in part by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via the HIATUS Program contract \#2022-22072200006, the Defense Advanced Research Projects Agency with award HR00112220046, and NSF IIS 2048211.